Computing Representations for Lie Algebraic Networks: Methods

 \subsection{Learning Lie Group Representations}

 For a matrix $M\in \R^{n\times n}$ we denote its Frobenius and $L_1$ norms by

-The approach of LearnRep is to first learn a Lie algebra representation and then obtain its corresponding group representation through the matrix exponential.
+FindRep first learns a Lie algebra representation and then obtains its corresponding group representation through the matrix exponential.
+For Lie groups that are {\it simply connected} as manifolds, all of their group representations are accessible through this approach; the groups we consider here are all simply connected.
+For other groups with multiple connected components, the full set of representations are characterized by additional discrete generators which are not produced by FindRep.
+See for example \citep{finzi2021practical} for further discussion of this case.

 Fix a $t$-dimensional Lie algebra $\mathcal A$ with structure constants $A_{ijk}$ as defined in \eqref{eq:structureConstants}.
 Fix a positive integer $n$ as the dimension of the representation of $\mathcal{A}$.
-Then let the matrices $T_1, ..., T_t \in \R^{n\times n}$ be optimization variables, and define the following loss function on the $T_i$:
+Let the matrices $T_1, ..., T_t \in \R^{n\times n}$ be optimization variables, and define the following loss function on the $T_i$:

-This is the magnitude of violation of the structure constants of $\mathcal{A}$, multiplied by a norm penalty term $N[T_i]^{-1}$ (this penalty is plotted separately in figure~\ref{fig:convergence}).
-The purpose of the norm penalty is to avoid convergence to the trivial solution $(T_i)_{jk} = 0 \,\,\, \forall (i,j,k)\in [t] \times [n] \times [n]$.
-We pose the optimization problem:

-The generators were initialized with entries from the standard normal distribution.
-Gradient descent was performed in PyTorch with the adam optimizer \citep{adam} with initial learning rate $0.1$.
+This is the magnitude of violation of the structure constants of $\mathcal{A}$, times a norm penalty term $N[T_i]^{-1}$.
+The norm penalty prevents convergence to the trivial solution $(T_i)_{jk} = 0 \,\,\, \forall (i,j,k)\in [t] \times [n] \times [n]$.
+We pose the non-convex optimization problem $\min_{T_i\in \R^{n\times n}}{\mathcal{L}[T_1, ..., T_t]}.$ We initialize the $T_i$ with entries from the standard normal distribution and perform gradient descent in PyTorch with the adam optimizer \citep{adam} with initial learning rate $0.1$.
 The learning rate is set to decrease exponentially when loss plateaus.
 The results are shown in figure~\ref{fig:convergence}.

-\subsubsection{Verifying Irreducibility of Learned Representations}
+\subsection{Verifying Irreducibility of Learned Representations}